-Applies to eprosartan / hydrochlorothiazide: oral tablet
+Applies to eprosartan / hydrochlorothiazide: oral tablet.

-Get emergency medical help if you have any of these signs of an allergic reaction while taking eprosartan / hydrochlorothiazide: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any other serious side effects, such as:
+Call your doctor at once if you have:

 eye pain, vision problems;

-feeling like you might pass out;
+a light-headed feeling, like you might pass out;

-swelling, rapid weight gain;
+shortness of breath (even with mild exertion), swelling, rapid weight gain;

 jaundice (yellowing of the skin or eyes); or